Alwyn Bramley-Moore: Late life

 After Bramley-Moore retired from provincial politics, he served on the Alberta Commission of the American Commission for the Study of Agricultural Credit.
 He and Henry Marshal Tory, president of the UofA, co-wrote a report on rural credit reform (to address the need for low-interest farm loans).

-After the outbreak of World War I, he volunteered to join the army.
+After the outbreak of World War I, he volunteered to join the Canadian army.
 He died in the war.
-He was shot by a German sniper in March 1916 and died in hospital on April 4.
+Shot by a German sniper in March 1916, he died in hospital on April 4.
+Bramley-Moore was buried in the Boulogne Eastern Cemetery,Pas de Calais, France.

 Legacy

 After his death a portrait of Moore was commissioned by Premier Arthur Lewis Sifton and was displayed in the legislature for many years.

 His wartime letters home have been published in Path of Duty, edited by Ken Tingley.

-Bramley-Moore has become a hero to later Alberta separatists for his many quotations and writings on exploitation of Alberta by eastern Canada.
+Bramley-Moore has become a hero to later Alberta separatists for his many quotations and writings on exploitation of Alberta by eastern Canada, in reference to John A. MacDonald's National Policy of protecting Canadian manufacturers and workers.